 What if they were “helping you out” by “taking away all of your stress” and dealing with the insurance company directly?

-What if you agreed to sign a "direction to pay" to let them handle your insurance claim for you?
+What if you agreed to sign a "direction to pay" or "assignment of benefits" to let them handle your insurance claim for you?